hpc/charliecloud/doc/dev.rst

 Milestones
 ----------

-We use milestones to organize upcoming releases and record what they contain We put an issue in when it has actually landed in that release or we are likely to delay that release until it does.
+We use milestones to organize upcoming releases and record what they contain.
+We put an issue in when it has actually landed in that release or we are likely to delay that release until it does.
 Sometimes milestones have dates when we are feeling aspirational.

 Issue assignment
 ----------------